 The finance documents usually comprise either a common terms agreement or a facility agreement (or both), hedging documentation, an intercreditor agreement, security documentation (discussed in Section V) and direct agreements, which grant to lenders to the project rights under key project documents such as the real estate, key supply and offtake contracts.
-Credit enhancement agreements, such as limited shareholder corporate guarantees and EPC and O&M contractor parent guarantees, are often required by lenders to bolster the project's security package.
+Credit enhancement agreements, such as limited shareholder corporate guarantees and engineering, procurement and construction (EPC) and O&M contractor parent guarantees, are often required by lenders to bolster the project's security package.